leesera/optee_android_manifest/README.md

 that can be used to build a Hikey R-LCR build that includes OP-TEE feature with AOSP 4.4 kernel.

+To use OPTEE with AOSP master for Hikey, please check instructions [here][3]

 ## 1. References

 * [Hikey R-LCR build instructions][1]